50 Secrets Your Pet Won’t Tell You

 When I bark, jump, and grab the towel off the countertop…

 …I’m not trying to be bad.
 I’m just bored!
 I want your attention!
 Please, get off your smartphone and play with me.
+These are 15 training secrets dog trainers won’t tell you for free.

 If I’m a dog who is scared of thunderstorms or loud noises, get me a snug-fitting Thundershirt.